Right-Bruno/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Standard out of ls will be stored in a file
 9. last line of iacta will be duplicate with 9-duplicate last line
 10. js file and subdirectories will be delete with 10-no...
+11. directories of current directories will be printed in count